St Blazey

-St Blazey or St Blaise (Lanndreth) is a town and civil parish in Cornwall, England, United Kingdom.
+St Blazey or St Blaise (Lanndreth /kw/) is a town and civil parish in Cornwall, England, United Kingdom.
 The parish has a short section of coastline onto St Austell Bay and includes western parts of Par within its boundaries, including Par Harbour.
 The parish also includes rural areas to the north-west of the built up area, including the hamlet of Bodelva and the Eden Project, which is located in a former quarry.
 The western part of the St Blazey built up area is known as St Blazey Gate.
 At the 2021 census the population of the parish was 6,932 and the population of the built up area as defined by the Office for National Statistics was 6,575.

 Once an important engineering centre for the local mine and railway industries, the parish is now dominated by the Eden Project.

 St Blazey is situated 3 mi east of St Austell, 1 mi west of Tywardreath and 1 mi north of Par.